Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 If the characters enter **Elisabeth’s Crypt**, read:

 <div class="description">
-<p>A thick, acrid miasma hangs over the interior of this crypt, which holds a stone-carved coffin resting atop a stone bier.
-The floor before it is littered with the bodies of hundreds of dead termites.
-Many cling to the elongated, bloated body of a dead termite queen, while others appear to have died atop the scarred, mutilated bodies of four larger beetles not far away.</p>
+<p>A thick, acrid miasma hangs over the interior of this crypt, which holds a stone-carved coffin resting atop a stone bier.</p>
 </div>

 As the players approach **Rose’s Crypt** and **Thorn’s Crypt**, read: